shemirakingit/Provisioning-VM-on-AWS/README.md

-# Provisioning-a-Virtual-Machine-on-AWS
+# Virtual-Machine-on-AWS
-Provisioned a virtual machine using Amazon Web Services (AWS) via Amazon EC2.
-Configured an EC2 instance by selecting an AMI, defining resources, and enabling secure SSH access.
-Demonstrated foundational cloud skills including deployment and system configuration.
+This lab demonstrates how to provision and configure a virtual machine using Amazon Web Services (AWS) through Amazon EC2.
+It covers launching an instance, configuring access, and connecting remotely.
 ## 📎 Project Demo

 [![Watch the demo](https://cdn.loom.com/sessions/thumbnails/99d6412d59224805879e71d128c934a7.jpg)](https://www.loom.com/share/99d6412d59224805879e71d128c934a7)